 - Simplifying the bootloader, or even skip it

 - Simplifying startup scripts and running them in parallel.
 Increasing their performance

 - Using lightweight shells and utilities

 A customer of us asked us to perform a boot time audit on one of their systems.
-In 2 days, we managed to reduce boot time from 32 to 7 seconds!
+In the first 2 days, we managed to reduce boot time from 32 to 7 seconds!
 Here’s what we did:

 - Rebuilt, and simplified the userspace infrastructure (excluding customer applications): using BusyBox init instead of SysV init, a persistent /dev, and simplifying startup scripts.
 This saved 22 seconds!

 - Reduced jffs2 filesystem mount time by recompiling the kernel with the

 CONFIG_SUMMARYoption.
 This saved 0.8 second.
 Reduced the number of pty terminals (64 instead of 256, saving 0.35 second)

 - Removed an unnecessary decompression step in the bootloader (saved 1 second).